DandyLyons/notes/content/Topics/Software Development/Programming Languages/Swift/Concurrency/My Notes on Concurrency Step-by-Step Stateful Systems.md

 This adds a little bit of complexity to the example because we must now implement two buttons, but hopefully it demonstrates how if the Executor orders execution in a non-deterministic order, that it can create non-deterministic state changes.
 Here, if the user taps increment and decrement, rapidly in various order, then the non-deterministic `Executor` order will create non-deterministic change in the `state` variable.
 (The final result will be the same after all of the Tasks have executed, but the intermediate state values will be different depending on the order that they are executed.)

 ## Conclusion
-It's problematic to spin up a new Task every single time we want to perform work because we are not able to deterministically determine the order that those Tasks are executed.
+It's problematic to spin up a new Task every single time we want to perform work because we are not able to deterministically determine the order that those Tasks are executed[^1].

 Another approach worth exploring is to create an ongoing async context using something like a long-living AsyncStream.
 In SwiftUI such an AsyncStream could be subscribed to inside of a `.task {}` using a `for await` loop.

 Or better yet, as you noted at the end, it would be better to not use an actor at all.
+# Footnotes

+[^1]: I'm not sure if this is still true (as of 2025-01).
+See: [Matt Massicotte: "@dandylyons However I do want …" - Mastodon](https://mastodon.social/@mattiem/113753596260314955).
+The Swift devs say that [Task order is now deterministic](https://arc.net/l/quote/zkropfmj), and of course, I don't have any reason, not to believe them.
+But I am hesitant.
+This deterministic behavior was added with [SE-0431](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0431-isolated-any-functions.md), which was a relatively late addition to Swift's concurrency model.
+Yet it is a non-trivial behavior change.
+There are more non-trivial proposals currently in work to change Swift's concurrency model.
+These will probably be improvements, but it's difficult to feel assured when someone says that something is deterministic when the core model is ever-shifting.